 Dennis Edwards

 I love the Bible.
 It is a great book and stands to be read frequently if not continuously.
-After I received Jesus it was the only book I would read for many years and I found it enthralling.
-It is normal when you first receive the Lord to have the hungering for His word as it gives you strength, counsel, comfort, knowledge, understanding and compassion.
-Reading the word and meditating on its truth gives you wisdom beyond your years and experiences.
-It becomes a filter on how you observe and absorb the world around you.
+After I received Jesus it was the only book I would read for many years.
+I found it enthralling.
+It is normal when we first receive the Lord to have the hungering for His word.
+It gives us strength, counsel, comfort, knowledge, understanding and compassion.
+Reading the word and meditating on its truth gives us wisdom beyond our years and experiences.
+It becomes a filter on how we observe and absorb the world around us.
 David said, "I have more understanding than all my teachers: for thy testimonies are my meditation.
-I understand more than the ancients,because I keep thy word."
-(Psalm 119:99,100) So a good reading and meditating on the word of God would do us all good.
+I understand more than the ancients, because I keep thy word."
+(Psalm 119:99,100) A good reading and meditating on the word of God would do us all good.

 "But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you and persecute you."
 (Matthew 5:44)

-So there we have it.
+There we have it.
 The Word of God is powerful and hits right on target, if we let it.
-So how then do we get the victory over that person whom we are having a hard time to get along with, that person who seems to be making our life miserable?
-Well, Jesus said you need to love them.
+How then do we get the victory over that person whom we are having a hard time to get along with, that person who seems to be making our life miserable?
+Jesus said we need to love them.
 That is fair enough.
-But then He gives three specific things you should do to manifest love for that person.
+Then He gives three specific things we should do to manifest love for that person.
 Are you ready for them?
 Then here we go.

 Next step: "Do good to them that hate you."
 (Matthew 5:44) That is straight forward enough.
-Start doing good things to the person you seem to be having difficulty with.
-What ever little act of kindness you can think of.
-There are plenty of little or big ways you can implement this.
-Use your imagination, Remember, you will only get out what you put in.
-What ever you do, do it whole-heartedly.
+Start doing good things to the person we seem to be having difficulty with.
+What ever little act of kindness we can think of.
+There are plenty of little or big ways we can implement it.
+Use imagination.
+Remember, we will only get out of it, what we put into it.
+What ever we do, we should do it whole-heartedly.
 It will eventually bear fruit.
-Maybe not after the first little good thing you do, but down the line it will eventually bear fruit.
+Maybe not after the first little good thing we do, but down the line, it will eventually bear fruit.

-You see your enemy is waiting to see if this change in you is for real, or some kind of a trick.
-So be patient and consistent.
-Remember Jacob (Israel) in the Bible when he returned to see his brother Esau of whom he had robbed his birthright and the blessing of their father.
-Genesis 32&32 What did he send on ahead of himself?
-Gifts for his brother, the brother that had vowed to kill him once their father was dead.
-By doing good he won back the friendship and forgiveness of his brother.
+Our enemy is waiting to see if the change in our attitude toward them is real, or some kind of a trick.
+Be patient and consistent.
+Remember Jacob (Israel) in the Bible?
+When he returned to see his brother Esau, of whom he had robbed his birth-right and the blessing of their father, what did he do?
+Genesis 32&33.
+What did he send on to his brother ahead of himself?
+He sent substantial gifts to his brother.
+The brother who had vowed to kill him once their father was dead.
+By doing good and blessing his brother with gifts, he won back the friendship and forgiveness of his brother.
 "A gift...pacifies anger: and a reward in the bosom strong wrath."
 (Proverbs 21:14)

-The last step and I do not mean that these are in any type of chronological order.
-I have often found that to go ahead with the first two steps mentioned I needed to first apply this third step.
-But since Jesus mentioned this third, I have kept it in His order.
+Now, let's go to the final step.
+I do not mean that the three steps are in any type of chronological order.
+I have often found that to go ahead with the first two steps mentioned, I needed to first apply the third step.
+Since Jesus mentioned the next step third, I have kept it in His order.
 "Pray for them that despitefully use you and persecute you."
-That is how you often feel when you are living with or working close by someone who you are not in harmony with.
-You may feel they are doing things on spite and they may be.
-You may feel persecuted and maybe rightfully so.
+That is how we often feel when we are living with or working close by someone who we are not in harmony with.
+We may feel they are doing things on spite and they may be.
+We may feel persecuted and maybe rightfully so.

 Nevertheless, Jesus says to pray for them.
-But I have also found, that I need to pray not only for them, but also for my self and against any wrong attitudes I may be hiding from myself.
-So prayer is important and often the key or catalyst for spiritual progress.
+I have also found, that I need to pray not only for them, but also for myself.
+I need to pray against any wrong attitudes I may be hiding from myself.
+Prayer is important and often the key or catalyst for spiritual progress.
 Start praying for that person who is making you miserable.
 Start praying for your own heart to be right with God and your attitudes to be right before Him.
-You will find if you do pray, it will work wonders.
+You will find, if you do pray, it will work wonders.
 Pray moves the hand of God.
 "The effectual, fervent prayer of a righteous man avails much.
 (James 5:16)

-So there you have it.
-Love you enemy by following these three positive steps: positive speaking, positive actions and positive prayer.
-You do not need to do these in any set order, but do them you must if you want a wonderful victory over that "neighbour" who is just dragging your life down.
+There you have it.
+Love your enemy by following these three important steps: positive speaking, positive actions and positive prayer.
+It is not necessary to do these in any set order, but do them we must, if we want a wonderful victory over that "neighbour" who is just dragging our life down.
 Try the plan Jesus gave and see what wonders it can work for you in your life today.
 Get those prayer muscles in action.
 Speak and act positively and you will soon regain a lost friend or loved one.
-As you change it may very well be that they will change also.
+As we change it may very well be that they will change, also.
 Start today.
 Tomorrow may be too late.
 God bless you as you pray, speak and act positively!
 You will not regret it.
 God will bless you as you follow His word.

 I must note here that I read the following book some time ago which contains some of the ideas and arguments I have presented above.